VrushankPatel/Maxine/README.md

                         * **Multi-Tenancy Support**: Added tenantId parameter to service registration and discovery, allowing services to be isolated by tenant for multi-tenant deployments.
                         * **Blue-Green Deployment Support**: Added deployment metadata field and deployment query parameter for discovery, enabling blue-green and canary deployment strategies by routing traffic to specific deployment versions.
                         * **mDNS Service Discovery**: Added support for advertising services via multicast DNS (mDNS) for local network discovery.
 Enable with `MDNS_ENABLED=true` to allow clients on the same network to discover services without a central registry query.
                          * **Eureka Integration**: Added support for importing services from Netflix Eureka registries.
 Enable with `EUREKA_ENABLED=true` and configure `EUREKA_HOST` and `EUREKA_PORT` for seamless migration from Eureka-based systems.
+                         * **ECS Integration**: Added support for automatic service discovery from AWS ECS clusters.
+Enable with `ECS_ENABLED=true` and configure `AWS_REGION` for seamless integration with containerized deployments on ECS.
                          * **Service Governance**: Implemented registration approval workflows with pending services queue.
 Enable with `APPROVAL_REQUIRED=true` to require admin approval for new service registrations.
 New endpoints: `/api/maxine/serviceops/pending` (GET), `/api/maxine/serviceops/approve` (POST), `/api/maxine/serviceops/reject` (POST).
                          * **Service Testing**: Added `/api/maxine/serviceops/test` endpoint to manually test service health by calling configured health endpoints.
                          * **Alerting System**: Configurable webhook alerts for service failures.
 Set `ALERT_WEBHOOK` to receive POST notifications when services fail health checks.

 ## Setup for development